Lung Cancer Screening

 • a former heavy smoker who quit within the last 15 years.

-*A heavy smoker is someone who has a smoking history of a pack a day for 30 years, two packs a day for 15 years, or three packs a day for 10 years.
+*A heavy smoker is someone who has a 20 pack-year smoking history: a pack a day for 20 years, two packs a day for 10 years, or three packs a day for 6-7 years.